bradallenfisher/dmd-course-materials/practice/edsels_law_how_bad_design_happens.md

 **Writing guidelines:**
 Length: (150-300 words)
 Check for spelling and grammar
 Choose clear and concise wording.
-Please do not design convoluted sentences in an attempt to arrive more quickly at the minimum word count.